 Be careful not to accidentally actuate controls.
 Move transmission out of gear and lower all equipment to the ground during work interruptions.
 Follow these steps before allowing coworkers to approach the machine, before standing up, leaving the operator's seat, or exiting the machine:

-- Lower equipment to the ground - Move transmission gear selector to neutral position Engage park brake by pressing park brake switch.
-Verify park brake indicator light on the standard display monitor comes on. - Stop the engine - 1- Gear Selector 2- Gear Enable/Differential Lock Switch
+- Lower equipment to the ground

+- Move transmission gear selector to neutral position

+- Press park brake switch (2) to "on"

+- Stop the engine